nwpu-graduation-project/MindParadise/README.md

 remmber to change the login, password and database field;

 #### configure the email server
-In order to achieve the recover and verify function, we need a email server. we choose gmail sever as our email sever;
+In order to achieve the user's recover and user'sverify function, we need a email server. we choose gmail sever as our email sever;

 First, login your gmail account,then go: 'settings'->'settings'->'Forwarding and POP/IAMP'->'POP Download', then enable the 'Enable POP for mail that arrives from now on', then save settings.